United States flag

 Dome

-The Rhode Island capitol was the first building in the United States constructed with an all-marble dome.
+The Rhode Island state capitol building was the first building in the United States to be constructed with an all-marble dome.
 Like the majority of the building, it is made of white, Georgia marble.
 It is a large, self-supporting dome, 50 feet in diameter at its widest point, and there are only three larger in the world.
 These three domes, from largest to smallest, are on St. Peter's Basilica in Rome, the Minnesota State Capitol, and the Taj Mahal in India.

 Independent Man close-up